mmarkelov/react-vk/README.md

 Also you can check them [here](https://mmarkelov.github.io/react-vk/)

-##Acknowledgements
+## Acknowledgements
-Thanks to [@gribnoysup](https://github.com/gribnoysup/) and his [react-yandex-maps](https://github.com/gribnoysup/react-yandex-maps) for inspiration and motivation
+- Thanks to [@gribnoysup](https://github.com/gribnoysup/) and his [react-yandex-maps](https://github.com/gribnoysup/react-yandex-maps) for inspiration and motivation.
-Thanks to [@seeden](https://github.com/seeden/) and his [react-facebook](https://github.com/gribnoysup/react-yandex-maps) for inspiration and motivation
+- Thanks to [@seeden](https://github.com/seeden/) and his [react-facebook](https://github.com/gribnoysup/react-yandex-maps) for inspiration and motivation.
-Lots of features were founded in this perfect packages
+- Lots of features were founded in these perfect packages.